formstjs/formst-docs/docs/gettingStarted.md

 ## Introduction

-**MST-Form** is the new way to create and handle forms.
-Unlike famous libraries like Formik that are UI-first, MST-Form is data first.
+**Formst** is the new way to create and handle forms.
+Unlike famous libraries like Formik that are UI-first, Formst is data first.
 It is based on **MST**(MobX-State-Tree).
 What you get out of the box is a highly performant form library that helps you create interdependent fields of a table and add validations to it.

 ### Installation